-The Kudremukh National Park is the largest declared Wildlife Protected Area (600 sq. km) of a tropical wet evergreen type of forest in the Western Ghats.
+Kudremukh National Park is popular for its scenic beauty, located in midst of mountains and is known for all kinds of flora and fauna.
+This is also a trekker's paradise with a number of tracks winding through the rolling hills.
 The park shares its boundary with Someshwara Wildlife Sanctuary on the western side and is linked to Pushpagiri Wildlife Sanctuary through a narrow stretch of Reserved Forests on the southern edge.

 Kuduremukha National Park is located at a distance of 95 km south-west of Chikmagalur town.
 It is situated in the Western Ghats in the districts of Dakshina Kannada, Udupi and Chikmagalur and stretches between Narasimha Parvatha (in Sringeri Taluk) in the north to the Jamalabad Fort (in Belthangady Taluk) in the south spreading over an area of 600.32 sq km and is 1,894.3 m above sea level.
 This is the second largest Wildlife Protected Area.
 Kudremukh National Park is divided into four ranges Kudremukh, Kerekatte, Kalasa, Shimoga.
 The park is covered with thick hilly forests, mostly evergreen and semi-evergreen near the coastal plains on the western portion.
 The park is surrounded by Coffee and Tea plantations on the northern and eastern boundaries.

 The Kudremukh receives an average annual rainfall of 7000 mm and the humid climate of the region and the tremendous water retention capacity of the shola grasslands and forests has resulted in the formation of thousands of perennial streams in the region converge to form three major rivers the Tunga, the Bhadra and the Nethravathi.